 Tips on how to extract rose hip hairs, otherwise known as rose hip itching powder.
-Useful information for avoiding itchy hairs in dried rose-hips and rosehip preserves.
+Useful information for avoiding getting itchy hairs in your dried rose-hips and rosehip preserves.

-Rose-hips have a delicate fruity taste that I find delicious on a cold day.
-But when making it yourself you really have to beware of the tiny hairs that line the inside of the fruit and often times cover the seeds.
+Rose hips have a delicate fruity taste that I find delicious on a cold day.
+But when making it yourself, you really have to beware of the tiny hairs that line the inside of the fruit and often cover the seeds.
 These hairs are literally itching powder and let me tell you that they’re uncomfortable enough when they come into contact with your skin, let alone ingesting them.
 With small dog rose hips, you can top and tail the hips and dry them whole.
 With larger rose hips, you need to cut and deseed them before you dry them.
 It’s impossible to get everything out of them though, including rose hip hairs.
-No worries, though, there’s an easy way to remove them after the rose hips are dried.
+No worries, though; there’s an easy way to remove them after the rose hips are dried.

 How to Remove Rose Hip Hairs

 The best way I’ve found to remove rose hip hairs from large rose hips is simple.
 First, slice the rose hips in half and carefully spoon out the seeds and hairs inside.
 Dry the rose hips completely after this and I have more information on how to do this in how to dry rose hips for tea.

 After the hips are fully dried, pulse them in a blender until they’re a coarse texture.
 Next, pour the blended rose hips into a sieve and shake the hairs out over a baking tray or a large sheet of paper.
 You will lose the tinier pieces of dried rose hips in sieving them but the majority of the rose hips will be clean and inside the sieve.
 Once you stop seeing fine hairs coming out, store the remaining dried rose hips and discard the rose hip itching powder.
 It’s not a pleasant thing at all but can be composted.